eclipse/paho.mqtt.m2mqtt/README.md

 * Make sure you setup v5 as a protocol
 * Place the property `IsAuthenticationFlow` to true
 * Register to the `Authentication` event
-* Manage the answers accordingly by sending another Authentication message or anything that is needed regrding your case.
+* Manage the answers accordingly by sending another Authentication message or anything that is needed regarding your case.

 Note: the protocol is using the `AuthenticationMethod` and `AuthenticationData` as properties for this specific mechanism.